modbas/mad76/doc/teachpython/teachpython.md

     print("Hello, World!")
     ```

-    -   `#!/usr/bin/env python3` is a *shebang* line that tells the
+    -   `#!/usr/bin/env python3` is a *shebang* line that tells Linux to
-        system to use the Python interpreter
+        use the Python interpreter

     -   `print` is a built-in function in Python to generate output in
         the terminal